sara-nl/clouddocs/wshop-uihe-2015-12-11.markdown

 ## <a name="preparation"></a>Preparation

-Participants should bring a laptop that is Internet connected and has a functioning browser.
+Participants should bring a laptop that is connected to the Internet and has a functioning browser.
 Prior experience in [Linux commands](http://cli.learncodethehardway.org/book/) will help but is not a prerequisite.

-So what you need for this tutorial:
+So, what you need for this tutorial:

 * A computer with full Internet access.
 * A browser (Chrome or Firefox will do nicely).
 * An SSH client.
-  * Linux and Mac users: don't have to install anything.
-The SSH client is installed, try "ssh" in a [terminal](http://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it).
+  * Linux and Mac users: don't have to install anything; an SSH client is installed.
+Use `ssh` in a [terminal](http://askubuntu.com/questions/38162/what-is-a-terminal-and-how-do-i-open-and-use-it).
   * Windows users: download and install [git for windows](https://git-for-windows.github.io/).
 Depending on your OS installation, choose between `Git-2.6.3-32-bit.exe` or `Git-2.6.3-64-bit.exe`.

 ## <a name="hands-on"></a> Hands-on
-The hands-on tutorial has two parts.
-The exercises in part A will give you a first grasp for the `basic` usage of HPC Cloud.
-Once you have completed and understood part A, then continue to part B with more `advanced` examples on parallel applications, such as XBeach.
+The hands-on tutorial has two parts: part A and part B. The exercises in part A will give you a first grasp for the _basic_ usage of HPC Cloud.
+Once you have completed and understood part A, then continue to part B with some more _advanced_ examples on parallel applications, such as XBeach.

   * [UNESCO-IHE - Part A (morning)](wshop-uihe-part-A-2015-Dec-11)
   * [UNESCO-IHE - Part B (afternoon)](wshop-uihe-part-B-2015-Dec-11)